 People who can foster

 There is no typical foster carer.
-We welcome people from all backgrounds, nationalities, religions, genders and ages.
+We believe that people from all walks of life make fantastic foster carers.
+We welcome people from the LGBTQI community, all backgrounds, nationalities, religions, genders and ages.

 What we look for in our foster carers

 To become a foster carer, you must be over the age of 21.
 As long as you’re fit and healthy, there is no upper age limit.
-You don’t need any special qualifications, you just need to care about the welfare of young people and have the ability to provide them with stability through difficult times.
-You can become a foster carer if you don’t have your own children but some experience of looking after young people would be helpful.
+You do not need any special qualifications, you just need to care about the welfare of young people and have the ability to provide them with stability through difficult times.
+You can become a foster carer if you do not have your own children but some experience of looking after young people would be helpful.

 It’s important that our foster carers: